aafulei/cppp5e/05-statements/README.md

 ### Exercise 5.20

-> Write a program to read a sequence of `string`s from the standard input until either the same word occurs twice in succession or all the words have been read.
+> Write a program to read a sequence of strings from the standard input until either the same word occurs twice in succession or all the words have been read.
 Use a `while` loop to read the text one word at a time.
 Use the break statement to terminate the loop if a word occurs twice in succession.
 Print the word if it occurs twice in succession, or else print a message saying that no word was repeated.

 **Answer:**